Gratheon/website/about/research/index.md

 title: 🔬 Research
 ---

-We want to be aware of recent and historical development in research.
+We want to be aware of recent and historical development in research that is tied to bees, observability and machine learning.
 Here we track publications that are most relevant.

 An good overview is presented in [[Machine Learning and Computer Vision Techniques in Bee Monitoring Applications](https://arxiv.org/pdf/2208.00085.pdf)]([https://www.notion.so/Machine-Learning-and-Computer-Vision-Techniques-in-Bee-Monitoring-Applications-9935a742aff04940b207a7932b6b1ed5?pvs=21](https://www.notion.so/Machine-Learning-and-Computer-Vision-Techniques-in-Bee-Monitoring-Applications-9935a742aff04940b207a7932b6b1ed5?pvs=21))